In situ and operando laboratory X-ray absorption spectroscopy at high temperature and controlled gas atmosphere with a plug-flow fixed-bed cell: Introduction

 \ce{CO2} methanation is usually in competition with a secondary reaction, known as the "reverse water-gas shift" (RWGS) which produces CO.
 CO is the thermodynamically preferred product at lower pressures, and higher temperatures.\cite{Zhang2021}

 The use of nickel catalysts for both of these reactions is widespread, and it is well known that the NiO present must be reduced to Ni to become active.
 This reaction is typically studied between 300\,°C and 400\,°C, and at pressures ranging from 1 to 10\,bar.\cite{Medina2025} We used this well-studied system to demonstrate the cell's capabilities to measure these changes and measure the appearance of catalytic activity by quantifying the products in the outflow.
+Parts of this work have been published in condensed form as a Technical Note in \textit{Journal of Analytical Atomic Spectrometry}.\cite{PraetzDalMolin2026} The present manuscript provides a substantially extended version including additional datasets, analysis, and methodological details.
 The main focus of this work is to demonstrate and discuss the challenges, capabilities and limitations of the spectrometer for performing \textit{in situ}/\textit{operando} measurement with this cell.